 Anti-Bullying week (November 2021) We raised awareness by wearing odd socks to school and then pupils and staff worked in groups to edit our anti bullying policy together.

 Remembrance Day:2021 we were so lucky to receive a visit from Ann Hickman from the Royal British Legion to lead an assembly with our key stage 1 and 2 pupils about why we remember.
 She told the pupils all about the work of the British Legion and why it is so important.
 Such a pleasure to welcome Ann back into school and so important for our children to hear things from her point of view.
 Olivia and Emily from the pupil leadership team have been selling poppies at break time.

-We were so lucky to have a visitor in school from the East Midland’s Butterfly Conservation team.
-We learn all about this important work and even took part in a butterfly hunt:
+Butterfly Conservation: We were so lucky to have a visitor in school from the East Midland’s Butterfly Conservation team.
+We learnt all about this important work and even took part in a butterfly hunt:

 Show and Tell: We love Show and Tell sessions at Mattersey, and we were totally inspired with Zoom learning during the lockdown periods as it meant children could share their pets and features of life at home with their peers.
 We’ve continued this in school as the pupils got so much out of it, and have welcomed many visitors to school since then…puppies, ducklings, hamsters…the most recent being Valais black nosed sheep.
 Such meaningful experiences for our children to see and hear about different animals, but so fantastic that our children will confidently talk about their pets and answer questions.
 Here we learnt all about this special breed of sheep, how to look after them and their distinctive features: